 After the fighting, this young soldier became a rich landowner in Munster, where he met the English poet Edmund Spenser.
 After Spenser composed the Faerie Queene in honour of Elizabeth I, the two men headed to her court in London, where it was performed.
 Here Raleigh met his future patron, the Virgin Queen, who found him rather enthralling.

 From firm favourite to the tower: Raleigh’s complicated relationship with Elizabeth I

-Over the next few years Sir Walter’s adventures continued as he was wounded capturing the Spanish city of Cadiz, lead an expedition to the Azores and helped defeat the lesser-known third Spanish Armada in 1597.
-A national hero and restored to Elizabeth’s favour, everything was falling into his lap until 1603, when the Queen whose rule had come to define an age suddenly died.
+Over the next few years Raleigh’s adventures continued as he was wounded capturing the Spanish city of Cadiz, lead an expedition to the Azores and helped defeat the lesser-known third Spanish Armada in 1597.
+A national hero and restored to Elizabeth’s favour, everything was falling into his lap until 1603, when the queen whose rule had come to define an age, suddenly died.

 Raleigh returns to the tower

 Her successor, James I, was less inclined to reward handsome explorers and he and Raleigh certainly got it off on the wrong foot.
 The hero of Cadiz was implicated in a plot that year to overthrow James and replace him with his cousin and imprisoned in the Tower of London for 13 years.
 There Raleigh mused on past glories and took to writing, composing a well-regarded history of ancient Greece and Rome during his long stay.

 Suddenly and unexpectedly in 1617 he was pardoned by the King, and given permission to lead a second expedition to find El Dorado.
 During this expedition, just as fruitless as the first, a detachment of Raleigh’s men attacked a Spanish outpost without having been given orders to do so, and in the confused fighting Raleigh’s son Walter was killed.
 And worse was to come.